NEPC Administrative Team

-Mary K. Whalen, RN – NEPC Director of Nursing
+Mary K. Whalen, RN – Director of Nursing

 Mary is Director of Nursing at New England Pediatric Care, and has held this role since 2003.
 In year’s prior, Mary started her nursing career as a Nursing Assistant at New England Pediatric Care where she discovered her passion for working with medically complex multi-handicapped children.
 During Mary’s successful nursing career, she became an RN and worked in several skilled nursing and pediatric facilities.
 She held a wide range of positions including staff nurse, a head nurse and a nurse supervisor before coming back to her roots and rejoining New England Pediatric Care as the Director of Nursing.

-Nancy Hawkins, MA, OTR/L – NEPC Director of Rehabilitation
+Nancy Hawkins, MA, OTR/L – Director of Rehabilitation

 For the last 20 years, Nancy has been the Director of Rehabilitation overseeing the Occupational Therapy, Physical Therapy, Speech Therapy and Recreational Therapy Programs.
 Following her desire to work in pediatrics, she came to NEPC with more than 15 years experience as an Occupational Therapist Registered (OTR), including management roles.
 It was her first OT job where she discovered her passion working with severely disabled children, and learned how OT plays a key role in addressing the many challenges for this population.
 Prior to NEPC, she was an OTR at state residential facilities for developmental disabilities in New Hampshire and Massachusetts, providing services to children and adults.
 Nancy also worked as a school-based OTR in the Boston Public schools with children with severe developmental disabilities.
 Nancy received her BS in OT from UNH, MA in Health Care Administration from Framingham State.

-Amy M. Gagnon M.Ed. – NEPC Director of Education
+Amy M. Gagnon M.Ed. – Director of Education

 Amy joined New England Pediatric Care as Director of Education in January 2015.
 Amy has dedicated her career to working with children and young adults with special needs.
 Amy has worked in both the public and private sectors of special education.
 She earned her Bachelor’s degree from Merrimack College and her Graduate degree in Special Education at Salem State College.
 Throughout the past decade, Amy has held numerous roles in Special Education including Special Educator, Professional Development Coordinator and Assessment Specialist.
-Amy has extensive experience teaching and developing appropriate programs and curriculum to meet the needs of diverse learners.
-Amy is a skillful mentor who enjoys developing innovative teaching strategies with the team she works with.
 Amy is committed to ensuring students have access to an appropriate, challenging and meaningful education in specialized schools.
-Amy looks forward to reaching each of her students in a unique way.
-Amy is a licensed Special Education Administrator and is very excited to continue her work with the teachers and students here at New England Pediatric Care.
+Amy is a licensed Special Education Administrator and Principal and is very excited to work with the teachers and students here at New England Pediatric Care.

-Stacey MacLean, MSW, LCSW – NEPC Director of Social Work
+Ashley Richard, MSW, LCSW – Director of Social Work